genwebcorp/genjax/docs/index.md

 <img width="800px" src="./assets/img/gen-architecture.png"/>
 </p>

-The interface provides an abstraction layer that inference algorithms can call to compute the right math (think: importance weights, accept reject ratios, gradient estimators).
+The interface provides an abstraction layer that inference algorithms can call to compute the right math (1).
 Advanced developers can create new model languages by implementing the interface - and immediately gain access to advanced inference procedures.
+{ .annotate }

+1. Examples of hard-to-get-right math: importance weights, accept reject ratios, and gradient estimators.

+    For simple models and inference, one might painlessly derive these quantities.
+As soon as the model/inference gets complicated, however, you might find yourself thanking the interface.

 ## Whose using Gen?